-Performance share awards generally vest over a three year service period following the grant date.
+Performance share awards generally vest over a three-year service period following the grant date.
 Performance shares vest under two separate measurement criteria.
-The first type vest only if the Company's total shareholder return (TSR) over the threeyear term of the awards compares favorably to that of a comparator group of companies.
+The first type vest only if the Company's total shareholder return (TSR) over the three year term of the awards compares favorably to that of a comparator group of companies.
 The second type vest only if the Company's return on invested capital (ROIC) over the vesting period compares favorably to that of a comparator group of companies.
 Potential payouts range from zero to 200% of the target awards and changes from target amounts are reflected as performance adjustments.
-Actual payouts for TSR performance share awards vesting in the fiscal years ending September 30, 2016, 2015 and 2014 were 80%, 65% and 200% of target levels, respectively.
-Awards based on ROIC were not granted until fiscal 2016, therefore these awards will not fully vest until September 2018.
-In October 2016, 42,571 shares of Common Stock were issued from treasury for unpaid performance shares that vested in fiscal 2016.
+Actual payouts for TSR performance share awards vesting in the fiscal years ending September 30, 2017, 2016 and 2015 were 200%, 80% and 65% of target levels, respectively.
+Awards based on ROIC were not granted until fiscal 2016; therefore, these awards will not begin to be fully vested until September 2018.
+In October 2017, 75,495 shares of Common Stock were issued from treasury for unpaid performance shares that vested in fiscal 2017.
 An income tax benefit is recognized in the year of Common Stock issuance.
-The Company realized an income tax benefit of \$1.3 million, \$4.1 million and \$1.7 million in fiscal 2016, 2015 and 2014, respectively, related to the issuance of performance shares.
+The Company realized an income tax benefit of \$0.9 million, \$1.3 million and \$4.1 million in fiscal 2017, 2016 and 2015, respectively, related to the issuance of Common Stock as part of the Company's performance share incentive compensation program.

-As of September 30, 2016, the Company had \$2.6 million of unrecognized compensation expense related to performance share awards, which will be recognized over a weighted-average period of 1.8 years.
+As of September 30, 2017, the Company had \$4.2 million of unrecognized compensation expense related to performance share awards, which will be recognized over a weighted-average period of 1.8 years.